 Step 4: Create an environment conducive to a water fast

-Before beginning a water fast, it is important to have a comfortable environment and a plentiful supply of either filtered or distilled water.
+Before beginning a water fast, it is important to have a comfortable environment and a plentiful supply of good quality drinking water.
 A total water intake of 1.8 L/24h for all individuals is recommended by Prof. Lawrence E. Armstrong of the Human Performance Laboratory and Department of Nutritional Sciences at the University of Connecticut.

 Step 5: Incorporate key behavioral changes during the fast